Grant Policies and Procedures

-- Student groups are required to schedule a pre-event meeting with a Student Activities Advisor within two weeks of grant award notification.
-At this time, the Statement of Agreement must be signed and submitted.
-Failure to schedule this initial meeting will result in the forfeiture of your grant award.
-No other penalties will be incurred by your group as a result.
+- Student groups are required to submit a Statement of Agreement within two weeks of grant award notification.
+Failure to submit by the deadline indicated in the grant award letter will result in the forfeiture of your grant award.

-- Awards will be given in one lump sum, checks will be requested after the submission of the Statement of Agreement and the pre-event meeting with a Student Activities Advisor has taken place.
+- Registered Student Organizations (RSOs) will receive their grant award in the form of a check.
+Awards will be given in one lump sum, and the check will be requested after the submission of the Statement of Agreement.
 No exceptions will be made.
 Checks will be made payable to the student group serving as the primary applicant.

 - Please note: All checks are made out to the student group.
 Groups must have a student group bank account to deposit the grant check.
 First time student group applicants must complete Form W-9 to receive an SUA grant check.
 Form W-9 includes the group’s Tax ID number.

-- Campus Life Programs (CLPs), University Departments, and individual applicants will receive their grant award through EFS transfer.
+- Campus Life Programs (CLPs), University Departments, and individual applicants (under sponsorship of a department) will receive their grant award through EFS transfer.
 Grant recipients are responsible for providing SUA with the appropriate EFS number.
-All grant recipients are required to bring receipts, invoices, and/or other financial documents for the entire event/initiative to the post-event meeting for review by a Student Activities staff member for all grant awards.
+Once the EFS transfer has been made, the department is responsible for coordinating disbursement of funds.

-- Grant recipients are required to have a post-event meeting with a Student Activities Advisor within 30 days of your event completion date.
-Complete your Event/Project Evaluation and compile all event receipts before your meeting and be prepared to present them at your post-event meeting.
+- Grant recipients are required to have a post-event meeting with a Student Activities Advisor within 30 days of their event date.
+Recipients must complete a Event/Project Evaluation Form and compile all event receipts and be prepared to present them at the post-event meeting.

-- If the grant award amount exceeds 90% of the total budget, the student group/university department will be required to return the overage at their post-event meeting with a student activities advisor.
+- If the grant award amount exceeds the total cost of the event, the student group/university department will be required to return the overage at their post-event meeting with a student activities advisor.

-- Effective beginning the 2016-17 school year, grant funding has been divided into two separate pools for the fall and spring semesters in an effort to ensure that qualified events are able to be funded throughout the entire school year.
+- Grant funding is divided into two separate pools for the fall and spring semesters in an effort to ensure that qualified events are able to be funded throughout the entire school year.
 Grant funding is limited and no further grant applications will be accepted in a given semester when funding has been fully given out.